opoupeney/dfd/source/devguide/ref-dfx-studio.rst

 The DreamFace Studio is the place where DreamFace developers create beautiful, scalable, enterprise applications.

-It is a complete platform for creating, building and deploying DreamFace applications.
-In the DreamFace application architecture it corresponds to the node application (DFX) and contains both development and runtime environments.
+It is a complete platform for creating, building and deploying your applications.
+In the DreamFace application architecture the DreamFace Studio corresponds to the node application (DFX) and contains both development and runtime environments.
+Development is truly dev and devops.
 For more information on the architecture see :ref:`platform-architecture-label`

 In the tutorial below you will learn how to navigate and find your way around the Studio.